webim/webim-mobile-ui-ios/README.md

 ## License

-WebimMobileWidget is available under the MIT license.
+WebimWidget is available under the MIT license.
 See the LICENSE file for more info.